browserengineering/book/book/animations.md

             chunks.append((display_item, ancestor_effects))
 ```

-[^leaf-chromium]: In Chromium, the same name refers to a maximal contiguous
-subsequence of such leaves, but the concept is the exactly the same; the
-subsequence is just an optimized form that minimizes chunk count.

-* `CompositedLayer`: a class representing a grouping of compatible
-  paint chunks, plus a `skia.Surface` sized to raster them fully.

-We'll do overlap testing on the absolute bounds of paint chunks.
-This
-makes sense, since only the leaf `DisplayItems` raster any DOM content; the
-visual effect nodes "merely" move around or grow/shrink the raster area of the
-leaves.
+A sequence of paint chunks in the flat list can be put into the same surface if
+they are:

+* adjacent in paint order (otherwise, overlapping content wouldn't draw
+correctly), and

+* have the exact same set of animating ancestor effects (otherwise the
+  animations would end up applying to the wrong paint commands)

+Multiple paint chunks when combined together form a *composited layer*,
+represented by the `CompositedLayer` class.
+This class will own a
+`skia.Surface` that rasters its content, and also know how to draw
+the result to the screen by applying an appropriate sequence of visual effects.

-The sequence of actions for the browser thread will be:
+To perform compositing, the sequence of actions for the browser thread will be:

 1. Convert the (recursive) display list to a list of paint chunks.

 2. Determine the list of `CompositedLayers` from the paint chunks, creating
-one `CompositedLayer` for each animating visual effect and one for each
+one `CompositedLayer` for each animating visual effect.
-time a paint chunk overlaps an earlier `CompositedLayer` that is animating.
-Multiple paint chunks can be present in a single `CompositedLayer`.
 The list of `CompositedLayer`s will be in order of drawing to the screen,
 and each will have a `draw` method that executes the visual effects for that
 `CompositedLayer` (including any visual effect that is animating).